-Potential risks Countermeasures Status provinces, individual meetings have been arranged to address specific challenges with relevant RPs.
-For communication improvement, The PMU created Telegram group for all provincial focal points and also arranged quarterly meeting with them.
-May 2022) 6 Possible delays in engaging the private sector for project implementation, depending on the nature and reputation of certain businesses (NEW) UNDP took actions to proceed in conducting due diligences for potential private sector partners to fully assess risks and benefits for forming partnerships with private sector.
-Under implementation (06 due diligences are in process) 7 Upcoming elections may delay project implementation and impact the delivery of key results (NEW) The project prioritizes activities that require subnational inputs and time from the national and subnational government officers in this quarter since the election will be held in June.
+Potential risks Countermeasures Status communication improvement, The PMU created Telegram group for all provincial focal points and also arranged quarterly meeting with them.
+6 Possible delays in engaging the private sector for project implementation, depending on the nature and reputation of certain businesses (NEW) UNDP took actions to proceed in conducting due diligences for potential private sector partners to fully assess risks and benefits for forming partnerships with private sector.
+Under implementation (6 due diligences are in process) 7 Upcoming elections may delay project implementation and impact the delivery of key results (NEW) The project prioritizes activities that require subnational inputs and time from the national and subnational government officers in this quarter since the election will be held in June.
 It also prioritizes private sector engagement activities to ensure timely delivery.
 Under implementation 8 There may be challenges/obstacles in diverting plastic waste for plastic recycling business activities due to existing interests (NEW) The project will map major actors and their relationships in the management of waste in Phnom Penh and Sihanoukville (e.g., waste management companies, informal waste sector, recycling businesses) and propose feasible mechanisms building on the existing relationships to the extent possible.
 So far two plastic recycling reports were produced and interviews with these companies were conducted by PMU.
+Under implementation 9 Partnership with the private sector under EPR may been seen as green washing if only focusing on downstream solutions (NEW) All existing controversies and potential risks were thoroughly analyzed.
+Communication and risk mitigation measures and strategies are being developed.
+In addition, the draft sub decree is being developed in a manner to offer oth upstream and downstream solutions.
+For example, it does not include only EPR (which mandates companies to collect and recycle waste) but also include measures that ban production and import of certain single- use plastic items.
 Under implementation